 Choices

-Students will not have time to read all of the required and optional books and watch all the videos, so I would hold off getting optional books and videos until you get a feel for how much your teen can manage.
+Students will not have time to read all the required and optional books and watch all the videos, so I would hold off getting optional books and videos until you get a feel for how much your teen can manage.
 Keep in mind that the weeks with lighter schedules and those with no labs might be used for additional reading or viewing videos.

 The flexibility of this course makes it workable for a wide range of students, and the incorporation of videos, intriguing books, and lots of lab activities should keep it interesting.
 Its adaptability to present either a creationist or evolutionary point of view is an important feature, although it will work best for those choosing the creationist approach and using the Guest Hollow version of CK-12 Biology.
 Although it isn’t part of the course design, students would benefit from reading sections on creation and evolution from both textbooks and evaluating the evidence and interpretations.